shaktivel-pillai/All-purpose-terminal-line-codes/obsidian-setup.md

 	Check the box: “Allow executing file as program”.
 	Close the window and double-click the file to run Obsidian.

--Using Terminal
+- Using Terminal

     If you prefer the terminal:
 	cd ~/Downloads  # or wherever you saved the file chmod +x Obsidian-*.AppImage
 	./Obsidian-*.AppImage